brandon-and-ethan/celebrate/README.md

 ### Gifts & Registry

-Your presence is a gift; we do not have a wedding registry.
+Your presence is our gift; we do not have a wedding registry.

 ### Contact Information